auth0/docs/articles/user-profile/user-impersonation.md

 Impersonation functionality may be disabled by default for your tenant.
 To check, go to the [Users](${manage_url}/#/users) page in the Dashboard, select a user, and see if the __Sign in as User__ button is displayed.
 If you can't see it, [contact support](${env.DOMAIN_URL_SUPPORT}) and ask them to enable the feature for your tenant.
 :::

 Often administrators need to impersonate other users for testing or troubleshooting purposes.
-Using impersonation the administrators can login to an app as a specific user, see everything exactly as that user sees it, and do everything exactly as that user does it.
+Using impersonation the administrators can log in to an app as a specific user, see everything exactly as that user sees it, and do everything exactly as that user does it.

-Auth0 provides a _Sign in As_ feature for user impersonation, and provides the following:
+Auth0 provides a __Sign in As__ feature for user impersonation, and provides the following:
 - Detailed auditing of who impersonated when.
 - Restrictions on impersonation which allows you to reject an impersonated authentication transaction based on, for instance, corporate policies around privacy and sensitive data.
 - Unlimited customization on who can impersonate who, when, depending on whatever context, using our [Rules](/rules) engine.
 In a Rule, you have access to `user.impersonated` (the impersonated login) and `user.impersonator` (the impersonating login) and you can write arbitrary Javascript to define how it works.